mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$

 Note that If $X_{1}, X_{2}, \ldots , X_{n}$ are independent, then the covariances are $0$ and the covariance matrix is equal to $diag \left(\sigma_{1}^{2}, \sigma_{2}^{2}, \ldots , \sigma_{n}^{2}\right)$ if the $X_{i}$ have common variance $\sigma^{2}.

+Also note that covariance matrix is a positive semi-definite matrix.